smikitky/utrad-werewolf/packages/docs/docs/intro.md

 ## License

 This is an open-source software project licensed under the MIT License.
+See the `LICENSE` file for details.